 You need to provide all the classes that you implemented for project 2.
-The MovieList class from project 2 might require some modification (in addition to the change from which class it inherits), but most of the other class can remain identical (you are free to fix any errors you might have discovered in them, though).
+The MovieList class from project 2/3 might require some modification (in addition to the change from which class it inherits), but most of the other class can remain identical (you are encouraged to fix any errors you might have discovered in your previous implementations).

-In addition you need to implement a generic LinkedList class.
+In addition you need to implement a generic BST<E> class.